whitschroder/remote-sensing/_sources/intro.md

 phase of the project will be the crafting of a research question.
 The final project will be a proposal and preliminary analysis of your research area, using methods and tools learned in class.
 If the data needed to address your research question are not available, discuss how you would realistically plan to acquire such data.
+Students will present project updates and conduct peer review of their classmates’ projects prior to final submission.

 **Academic Honesty and Integrity**
 Please be familiar with the University of Florida’s Student Honor Code: